Gōeidō Gōtarō

 Gōeidō Gōtarō (豪栄道 豪太郎) is a former sumo wrestler from Osaka Prefecture, Japan.
 He made his professional debut in January 2005 and reached the top makuuchi division in September 2007.
 Long regarded as one of the most promising Japanese wrestlers in sumo, Gōeidō holds the modern record for the most consecutive appearances at sumo's third highest rank of sekiwake, at 14 tournaments.
 He was finally promoted to the rank of ōzeki following the July 2014 tournament, after scores of twelve wins against three losses in two of the previous three tournaments.
 However, he only managed to win ten or more bouts in a tournament as an ōzeki on six occasions, and was kadoban, or in danger of demotion, eight times.
 He won his only top division tournament in September 2016 with a perfect 15–0 record and was a runner-up seven times in his career.
 He retired in January 2020 after two consecutive losing records that would have seen him demoted, to become an elder of the Japan Sumo Association under the name of Takekuma.

 Early life and sumo background

 Born in Neyagawa, Sawai began sumo in his first year of primary school.
 He was well known for being a strong contender from the beginning, and was encouraged by his family to take on older and bigger boys to improve his sumo even further.
-In junior high his light weight compared to most of his contemporaries held him back and demoralized him.
-However, he made the decision to attend Saitama Sakae high school which had a well-known sumo program.
+In junior high, his light weight compared to most of his contemporaries held him back and demoralized him.
+However, he made the decision to attend Saitama Sakae High School which had a well-known sumo program.
 With a new found determination and a supportive coach, he won 11 national titles.
 At the 53rd All Japan Sumo Championships held at the Ryōgoku Kokugikan in December 2004, in which he was the only high school student to compete, he finished in the top four.
-He made his professional debut one month later in January 2005, joining Sakaigawa stable.
+He made his professional debut one month later in January 2005, joining the Sakaigawa stable.